Life Expands: Random Thoughts Remembering Uzma

 Cancer took my wife, Uzma this year.
 Many dreams died with her.
 Her solo aspirations and our shared ones.
 All went, poof!
 Come to think of it, these dreams died in 2017.
 By then, it was clear she was not going to be one of the lucky ones who get to live many years with stage 4 breast cancer.
 But this year, those dreams were finally laid to rest.

 When some dreams die, years later, one looks back and says, “I am grateful that didn’t work out.
 Because of that not working out this more amazing thing, that was better for me, in the long run, worked out.”
 I don’t believe such a retrospective reappraisal of a loss of a loved one and shared dreams is possible.
-Even if it were possible, I don’t think anyone would fault me for not experiencing this form of gratitude quite yet.
+Even if it were possible, I don’t think anyone would fault me for not yet experiencing this form of gratitude.

 I am not mad at the fates for taking Uzma away.
 Uzma never once asked, at least aloud, that I can recall, “Why me?”
-She once said, “About 150,000 people die every day around the world; what not me?”
-Of those 150,000, about one third die young.
-Just because I am not mad at destiny doesn’t mean I have to be grateful for it.
+She once said, “About 150,000 people die every day around the world; why not me?”
+Of those 150,000, about one-third die young.
+Just because I am not mad at Destiny doesn’t mean I have to be grateful for it.

 Yet, Thanksgiving is here.
 It is an annual reminder to exercise gratitude, one of the key acts that can help one live a better life.
 So, this Thanksgiving, what do I feel grateful for?